docsifyjs/docsify/docs/themes.md

 The following properties are available in all official Docsify themes.
 Default values for the "Core" theme are shown.

-?> **Theme and plugin authors**: We encourage you to leverage these custom theme properties and to offer similar customization options in your projects.
+> [!TIP] **Theme and plugin authors**: We encourage you to leverage these custom theme properties and to offer similar customization options in your projects.

 ### Common